hheinzer/teal/README.md

 ## Things you might find odd

 - I do not use unsigned integers.
 Whenever I need an integer, I always use `long` unless I have to match an external API.
-This has never caused a problem for me, and it removes the need to think about integer types.
 - I use `const` only for function arguments, not for local variables.
-In my experience, `const` for a local variable has never caught a bug, but adds a lot of visual noise.
 One exception is when I want to create a typed constant, then I use `static const`.
 - I use an arena allocator for most of the memory management.
 The implementation is loosely based on an [article](https://nullprogram.com/blog/2023/09/27/) by [@skeeto](https://github.com/skeeto).
-- There are no config files, the simulations are defined directly in C. In my opinion, parsing config files is annoying and results in inefficient or unnecessary complex codes.
-I might be heavily biased here from many years of using Nek5000 for work.
-If you really want to, you are free to write a config module that can parse input files.
+- There are no config files, the simulations are defined directly in C. In my opinion, parsing config files adds unnecessary complexity if you can compile quickly.

 ## On the use of AI

 Nowadays, a lot of what you see and read on the internet is produced by AI.
 Personally, I get annoyed reading the smooth texts generated by ChatGPT *et al*.
+Still, ignoring the technology entirely would be shortsighted.

-However, it is probably unwise to completely ignore LLMs, because who knows where this technology might be going in the future.
-In the interest of transparency, I will say that I do use ChatGPT to get a second opinion on things like texts/comments/documentation, as well as function implementations.
-At the moment, I am still unsure how useful the generated output is; Very often I find myself arguing with the LLM.
-Should you be unconvinced that the code in this repo was written by an actual human, take a look at the implementation of [`mesh_read()`](src/mesh/read.c).
-Maybe you can let your favorite LLM take a crack at implementing that function.
+In the interest of transparency, I will say that I do use ChatGPT for feedback on text, comments, or function drafts.
+What works well is using it as a sort of static analysis tool, but it cannot produce entire functions on its own, unless the scope is very small.

+If you doubt that teal was written by an actual human, take a look at the implementation of [`mesh_read()`](src/mesh/read.c) and let your favorite LLM take a crack at implementing it.